AfroDex/backend-replacement/docs/api/README.md

 ## Best Practices
 ### Identify your client
-Make sure to set a custom User Agent for your Bitcratic API client whenever possible.
+Make sure to set a custom User Agent for your AfroDex API client whenever possible.
 The User Agent string should include the name and version of the client, as well as the client's homepage URL and author's contact (email), like so: